Ask the Experts

 Richard D. Stadem is an advanced engineer/scientist for General Dynamics and is also a consulting engineer for other companies.
 He has 38 years of engineering experience having worked for Honeywell, ADC, Pemstar (now Benchmark), Analog Technologies, and General Dynamics.

 The various scenarios given above are all possible.
 However, at a different company, a 3 bed DI system (Strong base, cation, mixed bed polisher) was used and a similarly drastic reduction of the tank life observed.
-It was determined that the strong base and cation tanks had been installed in the wrong order once and the positions were copied during subsequent replacements.
-Tank life returned to normal after the proper order was restored.

 Mark Rasmussen, Itron